 Rates are used firstly to fund the day to day operational expenses including depreciation and borrowing interest costs.
-A portion of rates funds the capital (principal) repayments of debt where there are no depreciation reserves, generally using table loan calculations.
+A portion of rates funds the capital (principal) repayments of debt, generally using table loan calculations.
 Rates will be used to fund some small items of capital expenditure.
 Rates are not a practicable method to fund large projects in the year of expenditure.